 Last week, I attended the 7th Biennial Surveillance & Society Confrence in Barcelona, where I presented a paper entitled: “From Deep State Illegality to Law of the Land: The Case of Internet Surveillance in France.”

-This paper aims to contribute to cross-country comparisons of the consequences of post-Snowden contention for the techno-legal apparatus of modern forms of secret state surveillance.
+This paper (update: now published by Media and Communication in a special issue on “Post-Snowden Internet Policy” – pdf) aims to contribute to cross-country comparisons of the consequences of post-Snowden contention for the techno-legal apparatus of modern forms of secret state surveillance.

 Taking France as a case-study, it reflects on the ongoing legalization strategies pursued by liberal states as they seek to secure the Internet surveillance programs operated by their domestic and foreign intelligence agencies.